pip-services/pip-services-docs/content/en/python/mongodb/_index.md

             self._logger.trace(correlation_id, "Nothing found from {} with key = {}", self._collection_name, key)
 ```

-Configuration for your microservice that includes mongodb persistence may look the following way.
+Configuration for your microservice that includes mongodb persistence may look the following way:

 ```yaml
 ...